Skip to main content

 Open with 7-Zip

-Inside the archive, you will find two DLL files.
-These are the ReShade binaries, and you need to choose the one that matches your game's architecture:
+Inside, you will find two DLL files.
+Choose the one that matches your game's architecture:

 ReShade Binary ArchitectureDLL Name